toschoo/beet/README.md

 The attributes `keySize` and `dataSize` indicate the size of one key and one data record respectively.

-The Beet library uses caches to retrieve nodes from disks.
+The Beet library uses caches to retrieve nodes from disk.
 One cache is exclusively used for leaf nodes and one is used only for internal nodes.
 The attributes `leafCacheSize` and `intCacheSize` indicate the size of these caches in terms of the number of nodes to be kept in memory.